Y-Roman/HousePricePredictionModel/README.md

 - Trains multiple machine learning models and selects the best performing one (Random Forest).
 - A web tool that allows users to input features and estimate house prices.
 - Utilizes Flask for the web interface.
+-Features for the home include Home Type, Number of Beds, Number of Washrooms, Square Feet, Prime Rate and walk score

 ## Installation Instructions